jrliv/notes/OperatingSystems/Notes/README.md

 > The fork call returns a value, which is zero in the child and equal to the child’s **PID (Process IDentifier)** in the parent.
 Using the returned PID, the two processes can see which one is the parent process and which one is the child process.

+Example:

+> x = fork()
+> What will the value of x be after the fork?
+It will either be 0 or the id of the child that got forked.

+> What is the value returned to the parent?
+The id of the child.

+> What is the value returned to the child process that gets created by the fork?
+0

 ![Process management system calls](https://github.com/jrliv/notes/blob/master/OperatingSystems/Images/ProcessManagementSystemCalls.JPG)

+> In most cases, after a fork, the child will need to execute different code from the parent.
+Consider the case of the shell.
+It reads a command from the terminal, forks off a child process, waits for the child to execute the command, and then reads the next command when the child terminates.
+To wait for the child to finish, the parent executes a **waitpid(pid, &statloc, options)** system call, which just waits until the child terminates (any child if more than one exists).
+Waitpid can wait for a specific child, or for any old child by setting the first parameter to −1.
+When waitpid completes, the address pointed to by the second parameter, statloc, will be set to the child process’ exit status (normal or abnormal termination and exit value).
+Various options are also provided, specified by the third parameter.
+For example, returning immediately if no child has already exited.

+> Now consider how fork is used by the shell.
+When a command is typed, the shell forks off a new process.
+This child process must execute the user command.
+It does this by using the **execve(name, argv, environp)** (also called exec) system call, which causes its entire core image to be replaced by the file named in its first parameter.
+The execve system call can be used to have a compiled program run in the place of the child process that gets forked.

+> Why should there always be a wait statement in the parent of a fork?
+> The parent has to wait for the child to send a signal when it terminates to the parent.
+If the parent is not alive to receive the signal the child will become a zombie process.

 ## References and resources